Amritsar district: Demographics

 According to the 2011 census Amritsar district has a population of 2,490,656, roughly equal to the nation of Kuwait or the US state of Nevada.
 The number of literates in Amritsar district is 1,684,770 (67.6%), with 932,981 (70.8%) male literates and 751,789 (64.1%) female literates.
 The effective 7+ literacy of the district is 76.27%.
 The sex ratio of 889 females for every 1,000 males.
 The total Scheduled Caste population is 770,864 (30.95%) of the population.
 There were 488,898 households in the district in 2011.

+Gender

+The table below shows the sex ratio of Amritsar district in various census years.

 Religion

 According to the 2011 census, Sikhs make up about 69% of the population while Hindus 28%, with a small minority of Christians (2%) and Muslims.
 Sikhs predominate in rural areas (over 90%), while Hindus and Sikhs are in nearly-equal numbers in urban areas.
 Christianity is growing rapidly especially among Dalits, while Islam, once the major religion in the district, is now insignificant.

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Amritsar district.

 Language

-At the time of the 2011 census, 94.30% of the population spoke Punjabi and 4.80% Hindi as their first language.
+At the time of the 2011 census, 94.29% of the population spoke Punjabi and 4.80% Hindi as their first language.
 Hindi-speakers almost all live in urban areas.

+Health

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Amritsar, as of year 2020.

+The table below shows the district nutrition profile of Amritsar of women between the ages of 15 and 49 years, as of year 2020.

+The table below shows the current use of family planning methods by currently married women between the age of 15 and 49 years, in Amritsar district.

+The table below shows the number of road accidents and people affected in Amritsar district by year.

+Economy

+The table below shows the number of registered working factories and workers employed by selected manufacturing industries in Amritsar district as of 2017.